kartik-ey17/food-resq/README.md

 ## Technology Used

-FOODRESQ Platform is implemented using the following technologies:
+FoodResQ Platform is implemented using the following technologies:

 - JavaScript
 - HTML